Claude D. Pepper Older American Independence Centers (OAICs)

 Can I include internet addresses in my application?

 As indicated in NOT-OD-00-004, internet addresses or URLs should not be included in the application to convey information necessary for review.

+Descriptions of Pilot/Exploratory Studies are intended to serve as examples of the kind of science that the Pilot/Exploratory Studies Core will support.
 Applicants are encouraged to keep descriptions of first-year proposed PESs brief and limited to only the most consequential information.
 Applicants are encouraged to make maximum use of space within the PESC section, as well as other areas of the application, to convey relevant information about proposed PESs, provided that the information is appropriate for inclusion in such areas.
 Applications that do not adhere to the page and content limits of individual sections may be returned.